alainamb/uic_tr35-business-english-II/unit1/week2/week2-overview.md

 ## Class Activities

 ### Preparation
+- Please do the readings associated with Tuesday's activities
 - Please find an example of an exemplary business presentation to bring to class on Tuesday

 ### Tuesday Class Activities